ramrom/rams_dot_files/cheatsheets/rust_cheatsheet.md

         - type `T` is `Sync` if immutable ref `&T` is `Send`
         - `Mutex`, `RWLock`, and `Atomic`s are `Sync` type
     - `Send` trait, these types are safe to transfer ownership to different thread
+- good tokio issue on structured concurrency: https://github.com/tokio-rs/tokio/issues/1879 (also see "goto is bad" blog)
 ### THREADS - STD LIB
 - `let handle = thread::spawn( ... )` method to create new thread, takes a closure arg
     - `handle` is type `JoinHandle`, can call join `handle.join()`, which blocks to wait for completion
+    - if a handle is dropped, it _detaches_ and drops only the handle "reference", the associated thread still runs
     - compiler is conservative, and captured vars in the closure are borrowed, not moved by default
     - use `move` to transfer ownership, `thread::spawn(move ...)`
 - `thread::sleep(Duration::from_millis(1))` - sleep for 1ms